Become an affiliate partner and earn attractive commission.

 12 Mins Read

-We call it a person-centred approach because it promotes a person’s rights and independence.
+We call it person centred care because it promotes a person’s rights and independence.
 It values the choices that they make and acknowledges their abilities and potential.

 The benefit of this approach is that the person gets positively influenced since it promotes active participation.
 As a result, their confidence and self-esteem get a colossal boost, making them more eager to learn and improve their quality of life.